Model N (NYSE:MODN) Releases FY 2022 Earnings Guidance

 Model N Stock Down 1.0 %

-Model N (NYSE:MODN – Get Rating) last issued its earnings results on Tuesday, August 9th.
-The software maker reported $0.23 earnings per share for the quarter, topping analysts’ consensus estimates of $0.15 by $0.08.
-Model N had a negative return on equity of 6.00% and a negative net margin of 12.52%.
-The company had revenue of $56.17 million for the quarter, compared to analyst estimates of $54.85 million.
-During the same period in the prior year, the firm earned ($0.09) earnings per share.
-Model N’s revenue for the quarter was up 10.1% on a year-over-year basis.
-Research analysts anticipate that Model N will post -0.3 earnings per share for the current fiscal year.
+Model N (NYSE:MODN – Get Rating) last posted its quarterly earnings results on Tuesday, August 9th.
+The software maker reported $0.23 EPS for the quarter, beating the consensus estimate of $0.15 by $0.08.
+The business had revenue of $56.17 million during the quarter, compared to analyst estimates of $54.85 million.
+Model N had a negative net margin of 12.52% and a negative return on equity of 6.00%.
+The company’s quarterly revenue was up 10.1% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.09) EPS.
+As a group, analysts forecast that Model N will post -0.3 earnings per share for the current fiscal year.

 Insider Transactions at Model N

-In other news, CFO John Ederer sold 1,125 shares of the stock in a transaction on Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total transaction of $35,606.25.
-Following the completion of the transaction, the chief financial officer now owns 119,675 shares in the company, valued at approximately $3,787,713.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, insider Mark Albert Anderson sold 1,414 shares of the stock in a transaction dated Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total transaction of $44,753.10.
-Following the transaction, the insider now directly owns 174,731 shares in the company, valued at approximately $5,530,236.15.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO John Ederer sold 1,125 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $31.65, for a total value of $35,606.25.
-Following the transaction, the chief financial officer now owns 119,675 shares in the company, valued at $3,787,713.75.
+In other Model N news, insider Mark Albert Anderson sold 5,962 shares of the firm’s stock in a transaction on Friday, July 1st.
+The stock was sold at an average price of $25.51, for a total transaction of $152,090.62.
+Following the completion of the sale, the insider now owns 176,145 shares of the company’s stock, valued at approximately $4,493,458.95.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, insider Mark Albert Anderson sold 5,962 shares of the business’s stock in a transaction dated Friday, July 1st.
+The stock was sold at an average price of $25.51, for a total transaction of $152,090.62.
+Following the sale, the insider now directly owns 176,145 shares in the company, valued at $4,493,458.95.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CFO John Ederer sold 1,125 shares of the business’s stock in a transaction that occurred on Tuesday, August 16th.
+The shares were sold at an average price of $31.65, for a total value of $35,606.25.
+Following the completion of the transaction, the chief financial officer now directly owns 119,675 shares in the company, valued at $3,787,713.75.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 21,207 shares of company stock worth $634,595.
-2.00% of the stock is owned by company insiders.
+Insiders sold 21,207 shares of company stock valued at $634,595 in the last ninety days.
+2.00% of the stock is currently owned by corporate insiders.

 Institutional Inflows and Outflows